 Being just 10 miles south, Portland, Oregon makes a nice day trip from Vancouver, WA.
 Vancouver visitors can easily plan a trip into the city to take in the sights, explore the districts and delve into the Portland food scene.

-For all of our tips on what to see and do in OR, read our articles on Things To Do in Oregon and our 3-Day Portland Itinerary
+Also read our articles on Things To Do in Oregon and our 3-Day Portland Itinerary.

 What To Do in Vancouver, WA on a Rainy Day